This is my Father’s world:

 But, does that question really get at the heart of the Christian message?
 Does “going to heaven” one day summarize Jesus’ mission and purpose?

 I would argue that a “going-to-heaven” message widely misses the point of Jesus’ work and really the entire movement of the Bible.
 This is why I have felt so compelled to write a series on the Rapture because at its core, the Rapture is all about leaving this earth for a heavenly home.
-If you recall, the Rapture is an idea that one day Jesus will snatch his people away from earth and take them to heaven while earth goes through a period of great tribulation and then judgment.
+If you recall, the Rapture is an idea that one day Jesus will snatch his people away from earth and take them to heaven.

 In this series we have been exploring the legitimacy of the Rapture doctrine as it relates to Christian history and its biblical interpretation.
 In the past two posts, we have seen that the Rapture is a doctrine both alien to most of church history and rooted in shallow biblical support.
 In my final argument for why the Rapture needs to be left behind in our theology, I am going to show how the Rapture heads in the opposite direction of God’s plan.